bioidiap/bob.extension/doc/documenting.rst

 ========================

 If you intend to distribute your newly created package, please consider carefully documenting it.
-Documentation is a great starting point for users.
+Documentation is an essential starting point for new users.
+Undocumented code tends to be barely re-used and may end up being abandoned.

 First you should have a proper README file (such as the one provided in packages previousy provided as examples).
 We made a simple, minimal ``README.rst`` template that you can get by doing: